"why can't i compost here?!"

 That's the frustration that started this.

 I was living in a condominium, and that meant I couldn't do anything with my food scraps but throw them in the trash.
 That's because Denver's compost collection program doesn't extend to multi-family buildings, meaning that none of the condominiums and apartment buildings in Denver with more than seven units are able to compost.

 Somehow I convinced my boyfriend to let me collect our food scraps under the sink (in a nice compost pail, of course).
-Then, every so often, I'd tie the full bucket up tight in a thick plastic bag and gingerly transport it across town (in a nice car that didn't belong to me - you can see how untenable this is) to my friend's house, where he could compost in his backyard.
+Every so often, I'd tie the full bucket inside a thick plastic bag and gingerly transport it across town to a friend's house, who could compost in his backyard.

-I hope you'll join us in keeping more food scraps & other organic "waste" out of our landfill, and turning it back into something useful instead!
+I hope you'll join us in keeping more food scraps & other compostable organic "waste" out of our landfill, and turning it back into something useful instead!